resetswitch/Web-Automation-Example/README.md

 <h4>Solution at a Glance</h4>
 <h6>

-All the images you can download on this wibsite page, can be saved on your local computer via web automation.
+All the images you can download on this website page, can be saved on your local computer via web automation.
 <ul>
 <li>